dipy/dipy/doc/devel/python3.rst

 Keeping code compatible with Pythons 2 and 3
 ############################################

-Dipy supports Python versions from 2.6 to 3.5.
+DIPY supports Python versions from 2.6 to 3.5.
 In order to maintain code that supports both Python 2 and Python 3 versions, please follow these instructions.

 There is useful advice here: